JOY Community Center

 Mission: Addressing food insecurity throughout Greenville, NC

-Our goal remains to continue serving meals to the vulnerable population in west Greenville, but also to assure the safety of our staff, patrons, and volunteers.
-We have reopened the dining room for inside eating but will continue to serve evening meals take-out only.
+Our goal remains to continue serving meals to the vulnerable population of Greenville and surrounding communities, but also to assure the safety of our staff, patrons, and volunteers.

 There are no criteria for eligibility, and we provide meals to all who come to the JOY Community Building.